 z14=a1 14x1+a2 14x2+a3 14x3+a4 14x4+a5 14x5+…+a26 14x26

 We calculate the data as shown in the formula and find the result of Principal Component Analysis.
 The data after Principal Component Analysis can be found in the appendix.
+Data after Principal Component Analysis is used in Principal Component Regression, which is a conventional way to use the method.

 Information Entropy